 Specialist support services

 Charles Sturt has a huge range of specialist services, information and support to help you succeed while studying.
-This includes disability services, LGBTIQA+ Ally support, career development and more.
+This includes Accessibility and Inclusion Support, LGBTIQA+ Ally support, career development and more.

 Find specialist support services

 Get all the best tips and tricks to develop your research skills and find out how to use our databases.
 The Library has a great range of workshops (live or you can watch a recording) and resources available.
 You can also contact the team via the Library web page, online chat, phone or in-person.

 Find Library support